Shield (Archie Comics): Lancelot Strong

 In June 1959, a new Shield was published by Archie that had no connection to the previous version.

 Joe Simon was asked by Archie to create characters for a new "Archie Adventure Series" line of superheroes.
 Joe Simon created a new Shield-type of superhero, whose real identity was Lancelot Strong, who appeared in a new title, The Double Life of Private Strong.
 Joe Simon put together a team of artists including Jack Kirby to work for him on The Double Life of Private Strong.

 Lancelot's scientist father developed a method to create a superhuman by expanding the mind, which he used on his infant son.
 After his father was killed by foreign agents, Lancelot was adopted by a farm couple and raised as their son.
 Once he hit his teens, he discovered the truth of his background and his powers: strength, flight, near-invulnerability, vision powers, the ability to generate lightning, and a few more.
 His father had created a patriotic costume for him, and he started off as the new superhero, the Shield.
 He soon joined the Army, acting like a Gomer Pyle-style country bumpkin, while leading a double life as the Shield (hence the title of his comic).

-In 1999, Archie formally assigned all rights to Lancelot Strong to Joe Simon.
+In 1999, Archie formally assigned all rights to Lancelot Strong and the Fly to Joe Simon.

 Bill Higgins and Joe Higgins Jr.

-When Archie revamped their superheroes under their "Radio Comics/Mighty Comics" line, a third Shield was introduced as Bill Higgins and Joe Higggins Jr., sons of the original Shield.
+When Archie revamped their superheroes under their "Radio Comics/Mighty Comics" line, a third Shield was introduced as Bill Higgins and Joe Higgins Jr., sons of the original Shield.
 Bill first appeared in the new Fly-Man #31, and becomes one of the main founders of the Mighty Crusaders.
 It would be revealed that his father was turned to stone by the villain, The Eraser, and Bill was carrying on his father's work.
 Bill's 'powers', which seem to be enhanced strength and limited invulnerability, were derived from his costume.
 He would appear through the end of the Radio/Mighty Comics run.
 Originally they would switch the name from Bill Higgins to Joe Higgins Jr., from one appearance to the next.
 In the Red Circle Mighty Crusaders #1 the story established that Bill joined the Army and left his life as a superhero.
 In 2000, Archie Comics started using Joe Higgins Jr. as the Shield in Archie's Weird Mysteries, establishing that Bill and Joe Jr. were separate characters.